Topics in String Theory and Quantum Gravity: General Introduction

-The outline of these lectures is as follows.
-In Chapter 1 we present many of the approaches used to quantize gravity and to unify it with other interactions in the framework of Quantum Field Theory.
-We briefly analyze the difficulties one encounters when one tries to apply standard field theory techniques to perturbative computations including graviton loops.
-We also sumarize the approaches including Supergravity and Kaluza-Klein Theories.
-These theories are not only afflicted with uncontrollable infinities, but also by the fact that low energy chiral fermions are hard to obtain.
-We also present a rather brief study of the conceptual problems encountered in the quantization of fields in the presence of external gravitational backgrounds.
-We conclude the chapter with a collection of general remarks concerning the Euclidean and Hamiltonian approaches to the quantization of gravity.
-If taking seriously, the na\"{\i}ve approach of summing over all possible topologies and geometries meets with formidable mathematical difficulties.
-Furthermore, the use of semiclassical methods based on instantons, which could in principle provide some insights into quantum-gravitationally induced processes is also presented (and criticized).
-This chapter gives a rather negative portrait of the field theoretic attempts to understand Quantum Gravity, and needless to say, this view was not shared by many of the others lecturers.
+This section concludes with a collection of general remarks concerning the Euclidean and Hamiltonian approach to the quantization of gravity.
+We will argue that, if taken seriously, the naive approach of summing over all possible topologies and geometries meets with formidable mathematical difficulties.
+The use of semiclassical methods based on instantons, which could in principle provide some insights into quantum-gravitationally induced processes, is also presented (and criticized).
+It should be said that this first section paints a rather negative portrait of the field-theoretical attempts to understanding quantum gravity, and needless to say, this view was not shared by many of the others lecturers at the School.